top of page

 What are the types of measured collections for utilities?

-What is rubs billing?
+What is RUBS billing?

 What types of rubs billing are there?